benbaptist/minecraft-wrapper/documentation/minecraft.rst

         Check if a ipaddress is banned.
 Using this method also refreshes any expired bans and unbans them.

-        :ipaddress: Check if an ipaddress is banned
+        :arg ipaddress: Check if an ipaddress is banned

-        :Returns: True or False (banned or not banned)
+        :returns: True or False (banned or not banned)